rogerfarrell/Notes/Netrw workflow.md

 	...etc...
   ```

-In netrw filetree view, use `gn` to change root directory to the current selection.
+In Netrw filetree view, use `gn` to change root directory to the current selection.